Hug and Hop: a discrete-time, non-reversible Markov chain Monte-Carlo algorithm: Statistical models

 \subsection{Rasch model}

-Consider a set of $M$ true or false questions answered by $N$ people.
-Let $Y_{ij} = 1$ if person $j$ answered question $i$ correctly, and $Y_{ij}=0$ otherwise.
-The Rasch model \cite[]{rasch1980} posits that the $i$-th question has some latent difficulty $\beta_i$ and the $j$-th person has a latent ability $\eta_j$ such that the probability person $j$ is correct when answering question $i$ is given by $P_{ij} =\Phi(\eta_j - \beta_i)$, where $\Phi$ is the distribution function of a standard Gaussian.
+Consider a set of $N$ true or false questions answered by $M$ people.
+Let $Y_{ij} = 1$ if person $i$ answered question $j$ correctly, and $Y_{ij}=0$ otherwise.
+The Rasch model \citep[]{rasch1980} posits that the $j$-th question has some latent difficulty $\beta_j$ and the $i$-th person has a latent ability $\eta_i$ such that the probability person $i$ is correct when answering question $i$ is given by $P_{ij} =\Phi(\eta_i - \beta_j)$, where $\Phi$ is the distribution function of a standard Gaussian.
 Each answer $Y_{ij}$ is thus considered as a Bernoulli outcome with probability $P_{ij}$.
-To make the model identifiable, one of the parameters must be fixed; in this case $\beta_1 = 0$ is chosen, such that a person with average ability ($\eta_j = 0$) has a 50\% chance of answering question 1 correctly.
-Although the model is relatively simple, the parameters are correlated, which can degrade the performance of Gibbs-like samplers.
-The model has $\beta_1=0$ and
+Model identifiability can be ensured by arbitrarily fixing one of the parameters to $0$; however, there is no \emph{a priori} reason to believe this of any of the parameters.
+Our Bayesian analysis sidesteps the issue, keeping the exchangeability of the original model and ensures identifiability via the prior; we also do this as it increases the correlation between the parameters, making the problem more challenging.
+The model is: